zeebe-io/zeebe-chaos/chaos-days/blog/2023-06-02-Using-Large-Multi-Instance/index.md

 ## Chaos Experiment

-We do regularly game days in Camunda, and for such we also create projects to make incidents etc. reproducible.
-In today's chaos day I will reuse some code created by [Philipp Ossler](https://github.com/saig0), thanks for that :bow: Since we mimic in such game days customers, the process is a bit more complex than necessary for such chaos day, but I will keep it like that.
+We do regularly game days in Camunda, and for such we also create projects to make incidents, etc. reproducible.
+In today's chaos day, I will reuse some code created by [Philipp Ossler](https://github.com/saig0), thanks for that :bow: Since we mimic in such game days customers, the process is a bit more complex than necessary for such chaos day, but I will keep it like that.

 ![order-process](order-process.png)